Paul A. Engelmayer: Terrorism

 In 2019, Engelmayer sentenced Sajmir Alihmehmeti, who was charged with and shortly before trial pleaded guilty to attempting to provide material support to the terrorist group ISIS, to 22 years in prison.

 In 2023, Engelmayer sentenced James Bradley and Arwa Muthana, a husband and wife who each pleaded guilty to attempting to provide material support to ISIS, to 11 years and 9 years in prison, respectively.

-In 2023, Engelmayer sentenced Bashir Kulmiye, a Somali guard who had pleaded guilty to participating in holding kidnapped American journalist Michael Scott Moore, to 150 months in prison.
+In 2023, Engelmayer sentenced Bashir Kulmiye, a Somali guard who pleaded guilty to participating in holding kidnapped American journalist Michael Scott Moore, to 150 months in prison.
 Two leaders of Moore's abduction and kidnapping were later each sentenced to 30 years' imprisonment.

 Second Amendment

 In 2023, Engelmayer upheld a federal firearms statute, 18 U.S.C. § 922(n), against a challenge based on the Supreme Court's Second Amendment decision New York State Rifle & Pistol Ass’n, Inc. v.
 Bruen.
 The statute makes it a crime for a person, while under indictment for a crime of imprisonment exceeding one year, to ship, transport, or receive a firearm that has traveled in interstate commerce.